tamu-edu-students/engr-102-lab-6-individual/README.md

 # ENGR 102 Lab Topic 6 (individual)

 ## Activities
 There are four deliverables for this individual assignment.
 Please submit the files described below to Gradescope.
-Check out the [Frequently Asked Questions](#frequently-asked-questions) below. **Please include the individual header in your ~.py file.**
+Check out the [Frequently Asked Questions](#frequently-asked-questions) below. **Please include the individual header in your ~.py files.**

 1. [Howdy Whoop](#howdy-whoop)
 2. [Computing Sums](#computing-sums)